antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ![Suppress in Attribute](SuppressInAttribute.png)

+## Summary

-I hope this has gotten you excited for all the improvements to code analysis that you can expect in .NET 5 and please give us feedback about this experience.
+I hope this has gotten you excited for all the improvements to code analysis that you can expect in .NET 5 and please [give us feedback](https://github.com/dotnet/roslyn-analyzers/issues/new) about this experience.